DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 all levels.
 Conspiracy theories, as content, reiterate themselves through various communication formats, including fake news and memes.
 For example, the cock-pacifier meme is not a joke or an individual delusion.
-It is a materialization of the conspiracy theory of 'cultural Marxism' and globalism packaged as gender ideology, another term invented by far-right and other conservative forces.
+It is a materialization of the conspiracy theory of \'cultural Marxism\' and globalism packaged as gender ideology, another term invented by far-right and other conservative forces.
 According to this delusional approach, international agents of socialism invest against family values to attack traditional institutions and destroy Western